Shashank-deb/Custom-Cmd/README.md

     # help
     - THIS COMMAND HELP US TO SHOW ALL THE CUSTOM COMMANDS THAT WE HAVE IMPLEMENTED

-    - Command :  run help
+    - Command :  cli help
     # start

     - THIS COMMAND HELP US TO START THE APPLICATION